mariuswatz/ITP2013Parametric/README.md

 Contact e-mail: marius at mariuswatz dot com
 Class hours: Mondays 6:00pm – 8:55pm

+## Sept 6

+Added first version of ModelbuilderMk2, which is a complete rewrite of Modelbuilder.
+Currently implemented (but incomplete): UVertex, UVertexLists, UGeo - basic features for mesh creation.
+STL output is not included yet.

 ## Sept 5

 Added ProcessingData library, which is a hack to make the Processing 2.0 Data API available for use in Processing 1.5.1.